Skip to content

 Pre-defined merge codes

-A set of pre-defined merge codes are available when generating documents.
-These merge codes are available from the merge code variable context.
+A set of pre-defined merge codes are available when generating documents, accessed through the context variable:

 • context.today — returns a date object with the current date, excluding time (2021-10-27 00:00:00+02:00).